mattdowdell/notes/comments.md

 - Not all microservices are equal, critical services should be held to higher standards.
 - Avoid high latency, synchronous workflows; partition them off if they must exist.
 - Build dashboards to monitor metrics and understand normal behaviour, add alerts when well understood.
+- Recognition day/week can be useful for amplifying completed work, but only if it's top of mind.